learnk8s/learnk8s.io/src/requests-limits/content.md

 The `docker stats` command shows that the stresser-2048 container uses 133% of CPU, and the stresser-1024 container uses 66%.

-When two containers are running in a 2 vCPU node with CPU shares of 2048 and 1024, the stresser-2048 container gets twice the share of the available CPU.
+When two containers are running in a 2 vCPU node, the stresser-2048 container gets twice the share of the available CPU.

-The two containers are assigned 133.27% and 66.66% share of the available CPU resource, respectively.
+The two containers are assigned 133.27% and 66.66% share of the available CPU, respectively.

 In other words, **processes are assigned CPU shares, and when they compete for CPU time**, they compare their shares and increase their usage accordingly.